rkansal47/stats-for-hep/README.md

 ## Deploying online

-Deploys automatically on `push`es to the `main` branch via the [Github Action](https://github.com/rkansal47/stats-for-hep/blob/main/.github/workflows/deploy.yml).
+Builds and deploys both the website and PDF automatically on `push`es to the `main` branch via the [Github Action](https://github.com/rkansal47/stats-for-hep/blob/main/.github/workflows/deploy.yml).

 **Important**: Notebook kernels must be set to `Python 3` before pushing!
-Otherwise the action throws a `kernel not found` error.
+Otherwise the action throws a `kernel not found` error when building the book.

 ## Credits